 You tell yourself you deserve to be happy, that you are making them happy.
 You may even tell yourself you are helping them to be a better spouse by the love and comfort you provide.
 You may tell yourself their marriage is already over anyway, or that it’s not your responsibility, but theirs, since they are the one cheating.
 However, deep down, you cannot help but know you have made a choice to participate in something that can result in devastation for any number of people.

 You may feel very powerful in your ability to attract someone who is married, powerful enough to cause them to betray their spouse and family.
 Yet as time goes on, it might become apparent to you that you frequently feel powerless.
 You may eventually be giving ultimatums, only to be put off or given false promises.
 You may find yourself stood up when various situations arise with their family that prevent them from keeping dates.
 Sitting alone on Saturday night or New Year’s Eve, you feel you have no power at all.

 Everyone’s self esteem soars when they experience attracting someone who is attractive to them.
 However, at the same time you know you are treating yourself as if you do not deserve someone who could be there for you 100%.

 Reading the above may bring up strong feelings that you haven’t been aware of before.
-Participating in an affair necessitates entering an altered state of consciousness where only part of reality can be processed, the part that has to do with pleasure.
-It’s like being in a trance, complete with it’s own logic.
+Participating in an affair necessitates entering an altered state of consciousness where only part of reality is processed, the part that has to do with pleasure.
+It’s like being in a trance, complete with it’s own logic (i.e., if it feels so good, how can it be wrong?).
 When the full reality begins to hit home, it can be a painful and frightening time.
-Deep issues can surface, issues that, in the end have to do with your relationship to yourself more than anyone else.
+Deep issues can surface, issues that, in the end, have to do with your relationship to yourself more than anyone else.
 If talking to your lover is making it worse, it is important to break your isolation by finding someone who you can trust to talk to.
-Therapy can be very useful at this point.
+Therapy can be very helpful at this point.